dexplorer/df-file-manager/README.md

     fm-app-api
   ```

+API should come up at http://localhost:8080 or http://<hostname>:8080

   Note: Currently, the demo API endpoint is not configured to handle client authorization.
 So, change the port visibility from 'Private' to 'Public' for testing purposes.
 On the other hand, you could enhance the application to handle client authorization.
 See FastAPI documentation for reference.

   ##### Invoke the API from Swagger Docs interface
   ```sh
     https://<host name with port number>/docs
   ```

   ##### AWS IAM User Config